SystemFw/blog/content/staging/paxos-failures.md

 model we cannot reliably distinguish explosions from message loss or delay.

+TODO: these sections ^ v have the same issue as the quorums section, I need to clearly explain quorums for consistency before I go too deep into fault tolerance, or we need to talk about majority quorums for durability, and then that requires talking about write repair early.
+Talking about `f + 1` rather than `g > f` also leads to wanting to talk about durability quorums and then eventually write repair.

 So here's what can happen:
-- A writer writes `v` to 4 storage servers, but doesn't get a reply from the 5th.
+1) A writer writes `v` to 4 storage servers, but doesn't get a reply from the 5th.
 After waiting for a while and/or retrying, it declares it exploded and returns success.
-- The 5th storage server is still running, but all messages to and from it were dropped.
+2) The 5th storage server is still running, but all messages to and from it were dropped.
-- The 4 servers that contain the value all explode, which is allowed by our model since `f = 4`.
+3) The 4 servers that contain the value all explode, which is allowed by our model since `f = 4`.
-- A reader reaches the 5th server, and reads `null`.
+4) A reader reaches the 5th server, and reads `null`.
-- This breaks rule 2) : we cannot read `null` after a write has succeeded.
+5) This breaks WOR rule no.2: we cannot read `null` after a write has succeeded.

+So, to summarise:
-So, to summarise, if the rule is to write to all storage servers, then one early explosion prevents any future writes, but if we write to a number of storage servers that is `< f`, then reads aren't fault-tolerant.
-The conclusion is that `f + 1` storage servers are not enough.
+- if the rule is to write to all storage servers, then one early explosion prevents any future writes.
+Instead, we're going to have to consider a write valid even if it writes to a subset of storage servers.
+- If we write to number of storage servers that is `< f`, then reads aren't fault-tolerant.
+Therefore, `f + 1` storage servers are not enough.

 ### Quorums

+We need to increase the number of storage servers, but now this poses a problem of consistency: since we

 TODO: this section should not make precise claims about fault tolerance or you need to get into write repair.
 Instead, we'd just say